Skip to main content

 • “Performance was rock solid for me.”

-• “Really satisfying but maybe wait for it to get more optimized or just turn down all the graphics settings to avoid problems.”
+• “Really satisfying but maybe wait for it to get more optimized or just turn down all the graphic settings to avoid any problems.”

-• “Couldn't get past 177 meters because of poor optimization, freezing and stuttering like no other.
-4070ti-super i9 14900k.
-Game looks gorgeous but gameplay itself and poor optimization kinda blew it for me.”
+• “Couldn't get past 177 meters because of poor optimization, freezing and stuttering like no other, 4070ti-super i9 14900k.
+The game looks gorgeous but gameplay itself and poor optimization kinda blew it for me.”

 • atmosphere